-1. Ms. Personal has committed the following previous offences under the Code:

-(a) In the Fall 2007 term she admitted to having submitted an assignment for credit in ENG110Y1Y worth 15% which contained material taken from various sources without appropriate acknowledgement.
+- 1. Ms. Place has committed the following previous offences under the Code: - (a) In the Fall 2007 term she admitted to having submitted an assignment for credit in ENG110Y1Y worth 15% which contained material taken from various sources without appropriate acknowledgement.
 She admitted to having committed plagiarism at a dean's meeting, and was given a mark of zero for the assignment together with a further reduction of her final grade in the course of 15 marks, together with a notation on her transcript for 2 years to November 30, 2009.
 The student explained that she made a "very stupid move", "gave in to the pressure and didn't bother to do further research".
 When asked if anything happening in her life had affected her judgment she said that "anything happening in your life doesn't really relate to the paper, in my opinion, the essay I hand in should be from my own thoughts", and "I guess I just got lazy".
 She further explained that "she got scared writing her own thoughts".
-A letter to Ms. Plantaneous from the Dean's Designate dated February 4, 2008 is attached at Tab 1.
+A letter to Ms. P from the Dean's Designate dated February 4, 2008 is attached at Tab 1.

-(b) In the summer term of 2009 Ms. Parameters admitted to having submitted an assignment for credit in POL201Y1Y worth 25% of the course mark that was plagiarized, with concocted references.
-Ms. Parameters described family issues which took her mind off school.
+- submitted an assignment for credit in POL201Y1Y worth 25% of the course mark that was plagiarized, with concocted references.
+Ms. Personal described family issues which took her mind off school.
 She was given a mark of zero in the course, a 12 month suspension from September 1, 2009 to August 31, 2010, and a notation on her transcript from July 16, 2009 to graduation.
-A letter to Ms. Parameters from the Dean's Designate dated September 18, 2009 is attached at Tab 2.

-(c) Subsequently, while serving her suspension, Ms. Particular also admitted to having plagiarized the work of another student in POL200Y1 in the same 2009 Summer term, with a 96% match identified by Turnitin.com.
-Ms. Particular submitted the paper in issue before she had met with the course instructor for the concurrent offence described in paragraph 1(b) above.
-Ms. Particular was given a mark of zero in the course.
-A copy of a letter dated March 10, 2010 from the Dean's Designate is attached at Tab 3.

-2. Ms. Percent was involved in a car accident on May 31, 2010, in which she suffered minor injuries.
-The litigation arising from that accident has caused Ms. Percent emotional and financial stress.

-3. Ms. P acknowledges that:
+A letter to Ms. Personal from the Dean's Designate dated September 18, 2009 is attached at Tab 2. - admitted to having plagiarized the work of another student in POL200Y1 in the same 2009 Summer term, with a 96% match identified by Turnitin.com.
+Ms. P submitted the paper in issue before she had met with the course instructor for the concurrent offence described in paragraph 1(b) above.
+Ms. P was given a mark of zero in the course.
+A copy of a letter dated March 10, 2010 from the Dean's Designate is attached at Tab 3. - 2.
+Ms. Please was involved in a car accident on May 31, 2010, in which she suffered minor injuries.
+The litigation arising from that accident has caused Ms. Please emotional and financial stress. - 3.
+Ms. Planning acknowledges that:

-- (a) The Provost of the University has advised Ms. Provide of her right to obtain legal counsel and that Ms. Provide the has done so; and - (b) She is signing this ASF freely and voluntarily, knowing of the potential consequences she faces, and does so with the advice of counsel.
+- (a) The Provost of the University has advised Ms. Provost of her right to obtain legal counsel and that Ms. Provost has done so; and - (b) She is signing this ASF freely and voluntarily, knowing of the potential consequences she faces, and does so with the advice of counsel.